5 minutes since I stepped out of the bus and I was in love with it. In fact it was about midnight and I was in

 6:30".
 Unfortunately, they have written it also in english so I could not

-day anyway and I will move to the place I have booked for tomorrow - an appartement.
+pretend misunderstanding. :( Starting to wonder why I paid those 22 euro - soon will start the day anyway and I will move to the place I have booked for tomorrow - an appartement.
 I ask the belgian girls in my new room - ¿is there no water in the showers?
 The reply was "You are not allowed to take a shower now". ¿But is it not working?
 "It says on the the door - showers cant be used between 24 and 6." ¿Yes, yes, I saw the message, but does it mean they have stopped the water?

 They havent stopped it.
 Much refreshing.